kennethwirjadisastra/Stat155/Project1/README.md

 </tbody>
 </table>

-The full data dictionary can be found in the [here](data/GSOM_documentation.pdf) in the data subdirectory.
+The full data dictionary can be found [here](data/GSOM_documentation.pdf) in the data subdirectory.
 This applies to all datasets and may include variables not present in the datasets.